jerickjoe111/launch-school/README.md

 4. One folder for each set inside the exercises folder (i.e.: "exercises/easy_01")
 5. One extra folder for practice, testing, etc.

-Feel free also to visit my personal projects' repos.
+Feel free also to visit my personal projects repos.

 Thank you.